Portland International Raceway: History

 PIR is built on the former location of Vanport, Oregon, which was destroyed on Memorial Day, May 30, 1948, when a railroad berm broke and water from the Columbia River flooded the city.
 After the flood, all that remained were the paved streets and concrete foundations of destroyed buildings.

 The first races took place on these old city streets in 1961 during the Portland Rose Festival.
 Since then, the Rose Cup has become an annual event.
 Racing at "West Delta Park", as PIR was known back then, was quite dangerous.
 Racers leaving the track unexpectedly could collide with leftover concrete foundations or fall into ponds.

 Under the threat of losing the Rose Cup races, since many of the sanctioning racing bodies would no longer sanction races due to the deteriorating roads and dangerous obstacles, the track was finally paved in the 1970s.

 In 1975, Portland International hosted the Trans-Am Series, the premier series of the Sports Car Club of America, which was won by John Greenwood, driving a Chevrolet Corvette.
 Greenwood would go on to win the 1975 Trans-Am Series Championship.

 Beginning in 1984, Portland International began hosting the cars and stars of the PPG Indycar World Series, with Al Unser Jr. taking his first win, driving a Cosworth powered March.

+Portland is best-remembered as being the site of two of the closest finishes on a road course in Indy car racing history.
+In 1986, Michael Andretti lost fuel pressure on the final turn of the final lap, which allowed his father Mario to catch up and beat him to the finish line by 0.070 seconds.
+At the time, it was the closest finish of any race in Indy car history.

+In 1997, in a three-wide finish, Mark Blundell beat second place Gil de Ferran by 0.027 seconds, and beat third place Raul Boesel by 0.055 seconds.
+For a road course race, it was the all-time closest finish in CART series history, as well as the closest three-car finish in series history.